 History of the American Suit

 The American suit has evolved and can trace its roots far back to the 1920s.
 This was during the prosperous and iconic time for America caused by the expansive economic boom.
 The American suit, also called the sack suit, was popular due to its loose, comfortable fit.
 Although the name “sack” was meant to recall the French sacque jacket, which was built on two entirely straight panels, it came to be applied as a negative comment on the way the suit fit.
-The very first tailors of these suit styles were Brooks Brother and J. Press.
+The very first tailors of these suit styles were Brooks Brothers and J. Press.

 Features of American Suits